jake-stacktrace/Sword/README.md

 }
 </pre>

 Injected members must not be private or final.
-If that is desired, use injected constructors.
+If they are Sword raises an error.
 Instances can also be provided:

 <pre>